Gohla/pie/tutorial/src/2_incrementality/1_require_file/index.md

 The `tempfile` library takes care of deleting temporary files when they go out of scope (at the end of the test).

 We use `assert_matches!` to assert that `metadata` is `Some(metadata)`, binding `metadata` in the ` => { ... }` block in which we assert that the metadata describes a file.
-We will use this macro more in future tests.
+We will use this macro more in future integration tests.

 ```admonish info title="Rust Help" collapsible=true
 Tests can [return `Result`](https://doc.rust-lang.org/book/ch11-01-writing-tests.html#using-resultt-e-in-tests).